7 Steps To Launching A School Based Club

 Club Membership (For Club Participants)

-Each girl receives an interactive club journal to guide her through 8 lessons and meeting activities while providing a creative space to develop her academic confidence and critical thinking skills.
+Each girl receives a club journal to guide her through 9-weeks of learning activities while providing a creative space to develop her academic confidence and critical thinking skills.
 Each lesson is designed to last 60-90 minutes depending on the chosen club format.
-Membership tuition also includes a t-shirt and registration for FLY Math Challenge Day.
+Membership also includes a t-shirt and registration for Fly Math Challenge Day.

 STEP 7: Launch